ModShardTeam/ModShardLauncher/docs/guides/api.en.md

     | `List<string>?` | The table's content as a list of strings. |

 ??? info "SetTable `legacy method`"

+    !!! warning
+        This methods is outdated and should be used only if no other specific methods exist for a given table.

     <h3>Summary</h3>
     Replaces a table from the game with your own.
     <h3>Example</h3>